beaufortfrancois/kyle.machul.is/_posts/2011-11-09-mykeepon-hacking.markdown

 * Touch - Pays attention to buttons, looks around
 * Music - Listens for music, or dances to rhythm tapped out using head button
-* Sleep - Processors in low power state, can be brough out of sleep by hitting music button or tapping head, which causes reset line to be pulled.
+* Sleep - Processor(s) in low power state, can be brought out of sleep by hitting music button or tapping head, which causes reset line to be pulled.

 ## Mechanisms and Power